felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 entirety.
 Perhaps I didn't make it engaging enough, or too rambly.
 You have full permission to blame the author if you lose interest.
-:slightly_smiling_face: If I may ask a small favor in return, just post a comment at the bottom of this page to let me know how far you made it, so that I have an idea of which section needs improving.
+:slightly_smiling_face: If I may ask a small favor in return, just post a comment at the bottom of this page or [send me an email](mailto:felix@felixleger.com) to let me know how far you made it, so that I have an idea of which section needs improving.
 Thank you for your help!